simurgh9/simurgh9.github.io/raw/test/hwjax.md

   x                   & \in \{1, -9\} &  & f(x)g(x) = 0 \Ra f(x) = 0 \vee g(x) = 0. \\\\
 \end{align*}

-The checks here are by no means exhastive.
+The checks here are by no means exhaustive.
 Though the table above should check all the `hwsymb.sty` symbols.